doylesee/tls-cws/README.md

 <br />

 ## The Challenge
 The client required a highly complex, custom career portal based on Figma designs provided by their third-party marketing agency.
-However, the project presented two massive hurdles:
+However, the project presented three massive hurdles:

 **Compressed Timeline**
 <br />A project originally scoped and quoted for a 7-week delivery was heavily accelerated by the client, demanding full execution in just 2 weeks.